 It is always helpful for parties, when contracting, to provide definitions for any terms that might be subject to a dispute further down the line.
 Otherwise, without a formal definition, the court will revert to the statutory definition of cohabitation, which might be far more limiting (as the plaintiff in the above-described case would agree).The Following is an Appellate Court Case That Has Grappled With the Various Definitions of Cohabitation and Their Effect on Alimony

 First, in J.S. v J.M., the parties were divorced in 2010, and in their settlement agreement, they included a provision that alimony would terminate upon cohabitation with an unrelated male in lieu of remarriage for at least thirty days.
 In 2015, the husband filed to terminate alimony on the grounds that his former spouse was cohabiting with his brother.
 Interestingly, the petition to terminate was filed just after the alleged relationship ended – not during.
 So, there was a question of whether the paying spouse can get any relief if he or she files after the relationship has ended?
 In Quinn v Quinn, if a settlement agreement provided for termination of alimony upon cohabitation, then the court should be required to enforce that agreement and terminate alimony, rather than simply suspend it during the period of cohabitation – meaning the paying spouse would still be on the hook in the future should the relationship end.
 However, the appellate court in J.S. determined that there was no cohabitation at all, and therefore, Quinn did not apply.

 If you have more questions about New Jersey’s cohabitation definition and how it could affect alimony payments in your case, get in touch with the Law Offices of Peter Van Aulen today.
-You’ll receive a consultation by calling 201-845-7400.
+You’ll receive a free initial consultation by calling 201-845-7400.